STRYKER316/DE_Zoomcamp/Notes/week1_docker-terraform.md

 >Note: these instructions asume that `pipeline.py` and `Dockerfile` are in the same directory.
 The Docker commands should also be run from the same directory as these files.

-## Running Postgres in a Docker Container
+## Running Postgres in a Container

 _([Video02 - Ingesting NY Taxi Data to Postgres](https://www.youtube.com/watch?v=2JM-ziJt0WI&list=PL3MmuxUbc_hJed7dXYoJw8DoCuVHhGEQb&index=4))_